tagohd/mono/Characters/Case Weston.md

 - Probably just a bit older than Luke, maybe 19

 %%
-question:: What species is Case?
+aq:: What species is Case?
+He's a wolverine.
 %%

-#character #case-weston #unanswered-questions
+#character #case-weston #answered-questions